 Robert Alan Carter sent me photos of BuNo 137890 being prepped at Davis Monthan AFB for a October 1, 1985 ferry flight to Tinker AFB, OK.
 The aircraft is currently on display at the Heritage Air Park Museum at Tinker marked in USAF colors as 0-30552.

 Robert's photos reminded me that I had received some great photos of the EC-121's ferry flight and arrival at Tinker AFB from my friend Marty Hall back in March 2011.
-Note that the #3 prop is feathered when the aircraft arrived at Tinker AFB.
+The photos were taken by Steve Link, who has also shared them on Facebook and other aviation related websites.
+Note that the #3 prop was feathered when the aircraft arrived at Tinker AFB.

 Former TAP Super Connie at Faro, Portugal - March 1, 2015